glenmeyerowitz/ECEM202A-Project/README.md

 There are existing systems that can determine the weather using computer vision.
 Tesla incorporates an “autowiper” feature which uses a fisheye camera and associated Neural Network (NN) to output a probability between 0 and 1 of whether there is moisture on the windshield.
 [3] However, this feature is susceptible to adversarial attacks either thru the physical world or algorithms that impact the output signal of the embedded camera itself.

-## Project Schedule

-Week 5 - Develop system functional block diagram and key components

-Week 6 - Outline requirements for Neural Network (NN) to recognize weather patterns

-Week 7 - Train NN to recognize different weather patterns

-Week 8 - Continue to train NN for different weather patterns and begin to develop simulator for remainder of vehicle system

-Week 9 - Ensure NN and system communicate properly to adjust system behavior depending on qualitative output from NN

-Week 10 - Finalize presentation and documentation for project

 ## Technical Approach and Methods

 The first step in this process will be to develop a dataset of video and images of a variety of weather conditions that may be experienced when driving.
-These include rain, snow, fog, and dust.
+These include rain, fog, dust, and snow.
 Wherever possible, I would like to collect this data by temporarily mounting a camera on my car and driving in real-world conditions.
 However, it may not be possible to obtain images of all desired weather conditions in and around Los Angeles so the dataset will most likely need to be supplemented with additional images from online databases.
 All images will be scaled and sized appropriately to ensure compatibility with the desired camera.

 As necessary, I will label the dataset for the supervised learning algorithm after it is collected.
 Some sources of data may come labeled depending on the database, and I will verify a subset of the labels to ensure they match with my labeling standard.

-A Neural Network (NN) will be trained once the dataset is labeled.
-This will be a multi-label classification NN that will successfully identify the type of weather condition in each image or video.
+A Convolutional Neural Network (CNN) will be trained once the dataset is labeled.
+This will be a multi-label classification CNN that will successfully identify the type of weather condition in each image or video.
 If time permits, I will be looking at multiple ways to train the NN to determine what is the best training method.
 The most straightforward, and the method I am already familiar with, will be training the NN on my personal computer.
-I will also look to train the NN on a NVIDIA Jetson Nano [6] where the 128 NVIDIA CUDA cores should offer increased performance.
+I will also look to train the CNN on a NVIDIA Jetson Nano [6] where the 128 NVIDIA CUDA cores should offer increased performance.
 I am not as familiar with the Jetson Nano, so I may not be able to complete the whole project on that device.

 ![nvidia-jetson-nano](https://www.nvidia.com/content/dam/en-zz/Solutions/intelligent-machines/jetson-nano/nvidia-jetson-nano-developer-kit-2c50-d@2x.png)

 I plan to use a NVIDIA Jetson Nano and an 8 Megapixel Raspberry Pi Camera Module V2 for final validation of this system.
 A custom environment will be created where the weather can be controlled.
-For simplicity, the environment will have a limited number of weather conditions including normal, rain, and fog.
-The Jetson Nano will be implementing the NN that has been previously trained and validated on the data sets discussed above.
-The video from the camera will be fed into the NN and processed in real time to output a variable which will be the weather in the chamber.
+For simplicity, the environment will have a limited number of weather conditions: rain and fog.
+The Jetson Nano will be implementing the CNN that has been previously trained and validated on the data sets discussed above.
+The video from the camera will be fed into the CNN and processed in real time to output a variable which will be the weather in the chamber.
 Based on the characterized weather, the system will determine if it is necessary to adjust driving state for increased safety.

 ## Project Objectives